 - Scarpetta Philadelphia - Braised Octopus (garbanzo purée, pork sausage, fresh chickpea, corn).
-Treat yourself to braised octopus, one of Scarpetta’s best selling dishes, alongside handcrafted pasta and a marvelous view of Rittenhouse Square for an unforgettable meal.
+Treat yourself to braised octopus, one of Scarpetta’s best-selling dishes, alongside handcrafted pasta and a marvelous view of Rittenhouse Square for an unforgettable meal.

 - Tinto - “Pulpo” aka Spanish Octopus (smoked green olive aioli, crispy potato, tomato escabeche).
-In the US, the octopus may seem foreign, but in Spain, it’s common to see on menus across the board.
+In the US, the octopus may seem foreign, but in Spain, it’s common to see it on menus across the board.
 Head to Tinto, Jose Garces’s sleek restaurant featuring cuisine inspired by the Basque region of Spain and enjoy a beautiful plate alongside a glass of Spanish wine for a perfect meal out.

 - Stina Pizzeria - Octopus (almond romesco, black garlic, olive tapenade).
-The restaurant may have “pizzeria” in its name, but many of Stina’s standout menu items are the Greek options.
+The restaurant may have “pizzeria” in its name, but many of Stina’s standout menu items are Greek options.
 Here, octopus paired with flavors of black garlic and tapenade that result in flavors just as bold as the presentation on the plate.

 - Kanella Grill - Grilled Octopus.
 If you’re going for Greek food, it doesn’t get more authentic than Kanella grill.
 Also, if you’re going for Greek food, ordering octopus is a must.